 Solid Wood Flooring can be used safely in the following rooms:

-That should be everything you need to know about laminate flooring from UK Flooring Direct, but if you have any more questions then don't forget our Education Centre is full of useful information.
+That should be everything you need to know about solid wood flooring from UK Flooring Direct, but if you have any more questions then don't forget our Education Centre is full of useful information.
 Or you can call one of our Personal Flooring Experts on 02476 012 840 who will be able to help you on the way to finding your perfect floor.